 Grants receivable.
 Grants receivable are recorded at net realizable value.
 The allowance for doubtful accounts is the School's best estimate of the amount of probable credit losses in existing receivables.
 Management determines the allowance based on historical write-off experience and reviews its allowance for doubtful accounts periodically.
 Past due balances are reviewed individually for collectability.
-Grants receivable amounted to \$1,295,705 and \$902,607 as of June 30, 2022 and 2021, respectively.
-There are no allowances recorded at June 30, 2022 and 2021, as management believes all amounts are collectability.
+Grants receivable amounted to \$359,276 and \$1,295,705 as of June 30, 2023 and 2022, respectively.
+There are no allowances recorded at June 30, 2023 and 2022, as management believes all amounts are collectible.